Smh1111/BookQtcreator/README.md

 # BookQt Creator

-An individual project for 01286131 Object-oriented Programming KMITL Software Engineering Program, Year 1, Semester 2
+C++ object-oriented project for 01286131 Object-oriented Programming KMITL Software Engineering Program, Year 1, Semester 2

 If you want to see the details in pdf, here is [pdf file](/Final_Project_Report.pdf)